Editing digitized home movies on a vintage film projector.

 For example, you could keep one copy on your computer’s internal hard drive, a second copy on an external hard drive, and a third copy in the cloud.
 This redundancy ensures that no single point of failure can erase your precious videos.
 After all the work you put into your film transfer and editing, creating backups is the ultimate safeguard.

-Share and Preserve Your Edited Movies
+How to Share and Preserve Your Family Movies

 After all your hard work editing, it's time for the best part: sharing your beautifully restored home movies with the people who matter most.
 But sharing is only half the equation.
 You also need a solid plan to preserve these digital files so they don't get lost to a hard drive crash or accidental deletion.
 Proper sharing and storage ensure your family's legacy is safe and accessible for generations.
 It’s about making sure these memories can be enjoyed anytime, anywhere, without worrying about them fading away like the old tapes they came from.

-How to Share Your Videos Digitally
+The Easiest Ways to Share Videos Digitally

 Once your movies are edited, you have several great options for sharing them.
 Uploading your videos to a cloud service like Google Drive or Dropbox makes it easy to send a link to family members.
 For a more viewing-friendly experience, you can upload them to a platform like YouTube or Vimeo.
 You can set your videos to "private" or "unlisted," so only people with the direct link can watch them.
 This is a fantastic way to create a private family channel that everyone can access from their computer, smart TV, or phone whenever they feel like taking a trip down memory lane.